jentery/508/index.md

 Read: Selections from Tenen, *Plain Text*

-Notebook: Generate an ASCII, or plain text, version of your text, removing all formatting.
+Notebook: Generate an ASCII (or plain text) version of your text, removing all formatting.
 Interpret the text as plain text.
 Then encode your text in HTML5.
 Interpret it as markup.

 ## Week 8 | 22 February | Change the Typeface.
 Print + Assemble It.